Newsletter Signup

 Locally, the programme continues to make a meaningful difference to sports clubs and organisations, helping them develop stronger safeguarding processes and creating environments where everyone can participate with confidence.

 Heading up this local rollout of the programme are our Development Manager for Sports Welfare, Seona Deuchar and Sport Welfare Officer Chris Timmins.
-To learn more about the role of the Sport Welfare Officer Network and its impact at club level, watch this short video above featuring Sport Welfare Officer Chris Timmins discussing his work with Birmingham Hockey Club 1932 and the benefits the network brings to local sport.
+To learn more about the role of the Sport Welfare Officer Network and its impact at club level, you can watch the short video at the beginning of this article featuring Sport Welfare Officer Chris Timmins discussing his work with Birmingham Hockey Club 1932 and the benefits the network brings to local sport.
 You can also check out the Sport Birmingham Welfare and Safeguarding page here.

 We look forward to continuing to support clubs, volunteers and participants across the region as the Sport Welfare Officer Network grows and develops in the years ahead.